dmlc/xgboost/doc/tutorials/dask.rst

   ``xgboost.dask.DaskDeviceQuantileDMatrix`` as a drop in replacement for ``DaskDMatrix`` to reduce overall memory usage.
 See ``demo/dask/gpu_training.py`` for an example.

-- Use inplace prediction when possible.
+- Use in-place prediction when possible.

 References: